Los Tres Ojos National Park

 The Three Eyes National Park (Parque Nacional Los Tres Ojos) is a 50-yard open-air limestone cave located in Mirador del Este park, within the Santo Domingo Este municipality of the Dominican Republic.
-The park features a series of three lakes, or ojos, and is one of the country's most popular tourist attraction.
+The park features a series of three lakes, or ojos, and is one of the country's most popular tourist attractions.

 History

 The site was created centuries ago as a result of tectonic fractures when caves collapsed, forming a bowl-shaped depression which subsequently filled with water.
-Initially, the cave was used by the indigenous Taíno Indians for religious rituals and fertility rites.
-The Taíno were the first inhabitants of the Hispaniola island.
+Initially, the cave was used by the Indigenous peoples for religious rituals and fertility rites.
 The three main lakes are called "Lago de Azufre" (discovered in 1916), "La Nevera" and "El Lago de las Damas".
 Some of the lakes also have openings on the outside.
 A staircase carved into the rock gives access to the first cave while a boat takes visitors across the second lake to give access to a fourth lake called "Los Zaramagullones".
 This lake is not considered one of the three "eyes" or main lakes, as it has an opening to the outside.